zgw2000/zgw2000.github.io/_pages/about.md

 👨🏻‍🏫 As a undergraduate teaching assistant at Duke University, Answered statistical questions and the syntax error of R and Assisted professors in grading undergraduate assignments and exams.
 🤖👍🏻👋🏻👨🏻‍💻👨🏻‍🏫🧢🎯⚙️🔬📍📌🇨🇳🇮🇹🇺🇸

 🧢 My background is diverse.
-I attended Dearborn Elementary Academy in Los Angeles for six months as a visiting scholar with my parents at California State.🇨🇳 The rest of my education took place in Beijing, China.🇮🇹 During my undergraduate studies, I pursued degrees in Management and Computer Science at LUISS University in Rome, Italy, under the guidance of Italian computer scientist Giuseppe Francesco (Pino) Italiano.🇺🇸 In the fall of 2022, I enrolled in Duke University Pratt School of Engineering to continue my studies in Computer Science.
+I attended Dearborn Elementary Academy in Los Angeles for six months as a visiting scholar with my parents at California State. 🇨🇳 The rest of my education took place in Beijing, China. **🇮🇹** During my undergraduate studies, I pursued degrees in Management and Computer Science at LUISS University in Rome, Italy, under the guidance of Italian computer scientist Giuseppe Francesco (Pino) Italiano. 🇺🇸 In the fall of 2022, I enrolled in Duke University Pratt School of Engineering to continue my studies in Computer Science.

 ⚙️ I have extensive experience in creating projects, where I handled both frontend and backend development while also designing the UI.
 Moreover, I have a strong passion for writing high-quality code and test cases.